The ACHI Fellowship by Training Program is an exciting opportunity for PhD candidates with an interest in Health Informatics.

 Yes, however this is dependent on the host organisation.
 If you have a scholarship you will need to ensure the terms of your scholarship allow part time work.

 Can I change my work placement once I’ve started?

 Students are required to complete the agreed work placement.
-If your circumstances change please discuss this with the Fellowship Program Manager.
+If your circumstances change and will impact your ability to complete your work palcement please contact the Fellowship Program Manager.

 Am I guaranteed a full time permanent position with my host organisations after placement?